 You Can Influence Engagement Levels

-The study found that “experiential” companies earned twice the revenue and four times more profit.
+In a recent study, Jacob Morgan compared companies that invest heavily in employee experience to companies that didn’t.
+He found that “experiential” companies earned twice the revenue and four times more profit.
 They also outperformed most companies on the S&P 500.

 Steps to Improve Employee Engagement